Trump and Powell bicker over Fed building renovations as president ratchets up pressure campaign

 WASHINGTON (AP) — After months of criticizing Federal Reserve Chair Jerome Powell, President Donald Trump took the fight to the Fed's front door on Thursday, publicly scorning the central bank chief over the ballooning costs of a long-planned building project.
 Powell pushed back, challenging the president's latest price tag as incorrect.

-The visit represented a significant ratcheting up of the president's pressure on Powell to lower borrowing costs, which Trump says would accelerate economic growth and reduce the government's borrowing costs.
+The visit represented a significant ratcheting up of the president's pressure on Powell to lower borrowing costs, which Trump says would accelerate economic growth and reduce the government's interest payments.
 Presidents rarely visit the Fed's offices, though they are just a few blocks from the White House, an example of the central bank's independence from day-to-day politics.

 “We have to get the interest rates down,” Trump said later after a short tour, addressing the cameras this time without Powell.
 “People are pretty much unable to buy houses.”